-The Alligator People is a 1959 science fiction horror feature film directed by Roy Del Ruth (The Terror; Phantom of the Rue Morgue) from a screenplay by Robert M. Fresco, Orville H. Hampton and Charles O’Neal.
+The Alligator People is a 1959 science fiction horror film directed by Roy Del Ruth (The Terror; Phantom of the Rue Morgue) from a screenplay by Robert M. Fresco, Orville H. Hampton and Charles O’Neal.
 The movie stars Beverly Garland, Bruce Bennett, Lon Chaney Jr. and George Macready.

 The Associated Producers film was distributed by 20th Century Fox.